rust-cli/book/src/tutorial/cli-args.md

 </aside>

-Now, we still need to get the actual arguments our program got into this form.
+Now, we still need to convert the actual arguments into this form.
 One option would be to manually parse the list of strings we get from the operating system and build the structure ourselves.
 It would look something like this: